 'Róisín trained in Musical Theatre, Dance, Singing and Acting at The B.R.I.T.
 School for Performing Arts, attending at the same time as stars-to-be such as the late Amy Winehouse, and performing on a number of MTV music videos during her time there.
 Róisín also trained as a scholarship student at the University of Surrey, receiving tuition from the Royal Ballet principal Jennifer Jackson, Cats lead Patrick Wood, and Rambert star Sheron Wray, before being awarded a BA (Hons) in Dance.
 During her time at Surrey Róisín was also invited to become an associate tutor in dance at the University, lecturing and teaching classes in Irish dance to staff and students.
 After leaving Surrey, Róisín was additionally trained in acting and presenting in London by former RADA principal and TV and Film acting coach Dee Cannon, and by BBC presenter and Film acting coach, Mel Churcher (coach to James Bond's Daniel Craig).

-Aged 21, Róisín began touring the world with top professional Irish Dance shows performing hundreds of times all over the world.
+Aged 21, Róisín began touring the world with top professional Irish Dance shows performing the Riverdancing-style of Irish Dancing hundreds of times all over the world.
 She would often visit a different country each day with the troupe, travelling all over Europe and as far as Russia, dancing in some of the world's finest theatres and stadiums.
 Staying in glamorous luxury hotels with the dancers, Róisín met many wonderful people and saw many great sights.

 Some of her fondest memories of her time touring include; climbing to the furthest and highest seat of a stadium pre show, before dancing in front of a roaring capacity audience of over 10,000 fans; passing the mountain peaks whilst winding through the alps on the tour coach, early in the morning, whilst the rest of the troupe slept; being screamed at like a superstar by the St Petersberg Ballet backstage, during an Irish Dance performance at the Mariinsky Theatre in Russia; being bought flowers and champagne at after show parties by ladies in fur coats in Europe.